Children love a good story, don't they? Especially a good bedtime story.

 Artemis Fowl kidnaps Captain Holly Short, a feisty fairy who works for LEPrecon.
 Fowl demands a ransom but doesn't reckon on Holly being a particularly resourceful fairy, and that the whole of LEPrecon will stop at nothing to rescue her.

-Based on Greek mythology, this is the book which inspired the film of the same name and spawned a whole series.
+Percy Jackson and the Lightning Thief is based on Greek mythology, this is the book which inspired the film of the same name and spawned a whole series.

 This gripping tale of Percy, a boy who has never quite fitted in, then discovers that the reason could be that he the son of the god Poseiden.
 With an entourage of mythical characters, he goes in search of the lightning master bolt which has been stolen from his uncle Zeus.